Azure/dotnet-template-azure-iot-edge-function/README.md

 # dotnet-template-azure-iot-edge-function
-> dotnet template to do scaffolding tool for azure iot edge function development.
+> dotnet template to do scaffolding for Azure IoT Edge Function development.

-This ReadMe consists of two parts:
-- Get Started to introduce how to install the dotnet template nuget package step by step
+This README will introduce how to install the dotnet template and then create Edge Function with the template step by step.
-- Containerize the function

-  The dotnet template sets up all necessary files for you to focus on functionality programming.
+The template will set up all necessary files for you to focus on functionality programming.

-  After the coding part completed, following the steps in this part to leverage docker to containerize your azure function so that they can be deployed and monitored by the new features of Azure IoT Edge more straight forward.

 ## Get Started

-Make sure you have [.NET Core SDK](https://www.microsoft.com/net/core#windowscmd) and [Nuget](https://www.nuget.org/) installed.
+Make sure you have [.Net Core 2.0 SDK](https://www.microsoft.com/net/download/core) installed.

-Run dotnet command to install the template:
+Run `dotnet` command to install the template:

 ```
 dotnet new -i Microsoft.Azure.IoT.Edge.Function